 Frequently Asked Questions- Reports

-What is the difference between Ad Hoc and the other module-specific (aka “canned”) reports?
+What is the difference between Ad Hoc and module-specific ("Canned") reports?

 Ad Hoc is a framework for creating customized reports around specific requirements and data sources.
 Canned reports provide a pre-built solution for common reporting metrics within specific First Due modules, such as structure fire incident breakdowns from Incident Documentation, or inventory items nearing expiration from Assets.